apache/geode/Getting-started-for-Geode-Developers.md

 ### Eclipse

 Invoking `./gradlew eclipse` will generate the project and classpath files for all subprojects.
 Import all projects into eclipse.
+Note: run `gradle build` prior to importing the projects into Eclipse.

 ### IntelliJ